 Clean up spills as soon as they happen

 When it comes to spills, it’s less about if they’ll happen and more a matter of when.
 While it can be a pain to clean them up after a long day, it’s important to nip those messes in the bud.
 Clean them up as soon as you possibly can; that way, unsavory smells and stains won’t stick around for the long haul.
 This can be hard with kids, as they’re often ready to jump right out of the car and into the next fun activity, but make sure it’s a priority.

 For any family on the go, you know eating and spending time in the car practically go hand in hand.
 Whether your little ones eat some French fries or have a full-out meal, a mess is likely to happen.
 Beyond crumbs just being an annoyance, they can even usher in some rather nasty critters.
 All those little bits of debris can quickly add up, so be sure to vacuum your car regularly before it becomes a full-blown problem.

 With the amount of wrappers, food scraps, and garbage that accumulates in a car, it only makes sense to put a trash can in your vehicle.
 If you don’t have one already, implement a trash can, garbage bag, or another kind of receptacle your kids can throw their trash in.
 It will help bring some order to your kid’s car routine, and it will make clean up much easier.
 This way, you don’t need to haul a garbage bag out to your car every week or two, and cleanup can happen easily every day.

 Wipe down surfaces regularly

-An essential trick on how to keep your car clean with kids is to give any and all surfaces a regular wipe down.
+According to Autoglassguru.com an essential trick on how to keep your car clean with kids is to give any and all surfaces a regular wipe down.
 There’s nothing more uncomfortable than sticky seats and smudgy windows, so give them a regular once over.
 Use wet cloths to clean and a microfiber towel to dry.
 It will make your driving experience much more pleasant.

 Use car cleanup as a learning opportunity